Delfin Lorenzana

-Delfin Negrillo Lorenzana, OLH, KGOR (born October 28, 1948) is a retired Philippine Army general who served as Secretary of National Defense in the Cabinet of President Rodrigo Duterte from 2016 to 2022.
+Delfin Negrillo Lorenzana, OLH, KGOR (born October 28, 1948) is a retired Philippine Army general who served as Chairman of the Bases Conversion and Development Authority from 2022 until September 2024.
+He previously served as Secretary of National Defense in the Cabinet of President Rodrigo Duterte from 2016 to 2022.
 He served in the Philippine Army from 1973 to 2004.

 Education and training

 Lorenzana graduated from the Philippine Military Academy as part of the Maagap Class of 1973.

 He also obtained a master's degree in Business Administration, Major in Operations Research from the Ateneo Graduate School of Business; a Graduate Diploma in Strategic Studies from the Australian National University in Canberra, Australia; and a Certificate in Business Economics from the University of Asia and the Pacific.

 He completed various courses in the Philippines and abroad, which include Senior International Leaders Course at John F. Kennedy School of Government, Harvard University; Crisis Management Course at the US State Department, Washington DC; and VIP Security Operations conducted by British Special Air Service (SAS) Regiment.

 As a military officer, he had completed several local and foreign training.
 These included courses in infantry, scout ranger, intelligence, and airborne, culminating into the command and general staff course.
 From abroad, he completed the Royal Marines Commando Course in United Kingdom, Infantry Officer Advanced Course in Fort Benning, Georgia, USA; and the Instructor's Course in Fort Gordon, Georgia, USA.